IvannLovich/nlp/README.md

 ## MeaningCloud API Integration

 The project integrates the MeaningCloud API for sentiment analysis.
-The API key is included in the `server/index.js` file for easy access.
+The API key is included in `backend/server.ts` file for easy access.

 ## Additional Notes